What’s BC Used Oil all about?

-Each year, approximately 50 million litres of oil and 3 million liters of antifreeze are collected and responsibly managed through the BCUOMA program.
+Our goal is to provide British Columbians with an eco-friendly and cost-effective way to dispose of our program materials and keep everyone safe.
+Each year, approximately 50 million litres of oil and 3 million litres of antifreeze are collected and responsibly managed through our program.